 H. Produce Purchases

 This year we calculated that 42% of our total produce purchases are considered sustainable.
-We like to provide two local distances percentages since some reporting organizations including STARS defines local as 250 miles, but internally we define local produce as 150 miles.
+We like to provide two local distances percentages since some reporting organizations including STARS defines local as 250 miles.
+Internally we define local produce as 150 miles from campus.
 This year we calculated that 46% of our total produce purchases are grown and distributed within 250 miles of campus, and 40% within 150 miles of campus.
-Additionally, we were able to purchase 23% organic produce this year.
+Additionally, we were able to purchase 23% organic produce.